chef-boneyard/chef-web-docs-2016/docs_essentials/source/essentials_all.rst

-Search -- docs_essentials_search
+Search
 -----------------------------------------------------
 .. include:: ../../includes_search/includes_search.rst

 Many of the examples in this section use |knife|, but the search indexes and search query syntax can be used in many locations, including from within recipes and when using the |api chef server|.

-Search Indexes -- docs_essentials_search
+Search Indexes
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 .. include:: ../../includes_search/includes_search_index.rst

-Using Knife to Search -- docs_essentials_search
+Using Knife to Search
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. include:: ../../includes_knife/includes_knife_search.rst

 .. include:: ../../includes_knife/includes_knife_search_examples.rst

-Search Query Syntax -- docs_essentials_search
+Search Query Syntax
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 .. include:: ../../includes_search/includes_search_query_syntax.rst

-Keys (or Field Names) -- docs_essentials_search
+Keys (or Field Names)
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 .. include:: ../../includes_search/includes_search_key.rst